-As part of its transportation planning process, the Lackawanna/Luzerne Metropolitan Planning Organization (MPO) completed the transportation conformity process for the 2021-2024 Transportation Improvement Program (TIP).
-This report documents that the current TIP meets the federal transportation conformity requirements in 40 CFR Part 93.
+As part of its transportation planning process, the Lackawanna/Luzerne Metropolitan Planning Organization (MPO) completed a transportation conformity determination for the 2023-2026 Transportation Improvement Program (TIP) and the 2045 Long-Range Transportation Plan (LRTP).
+This report documents that the TIP and LRTP meets the federal transportation conformity requirements in 40 CFR Part 93.
+Note that conformity for the LRTP is being reaffirmed to address the 4-year frequency requirement for conformity; and there are no changes to the LRTP.